Ryan Fitzpatrick: 2007 season

-On September 1, 2007, Fitzpatrick was traded to the Bengals for a seventh-round pick in the 2008 NFL Draft.
+On September 1, 2007, Fitzpatrick was traded to the Cincinnati Bengals for a seventh-round pick in the 2008 NFL draft.

 2008 season

 A restricted free agent in the 2008 offseason, Fitzpatrick signed his one-year tender offer from the Bengals on April 17.

 Due to an elbow injury to starting quarterback Carson Palmer, Fitzpatrick made his first Bengals start on September 28, 2008, against the Cleveland Browns.
 Fitzpatrick was not only the leading passer but also the leading rusher in the 20–12 loss, finishing with 156 passing yards, a touchdown, and three interceptions to go along with 41 rushing yards.
 Palmer returned the next week to start against the Dallas Cowboys, but once again had to sit the following week to rest his elbow.
-On October 12, 2008, Fitzpatrick got the start against the New York Jets, and every other game for the rest of the season.
+On October 12, 2008, Fitzpatrick got the start against the New York Jets and every other game for the rest of the season.

 Fitzpatrick finished the season with 1,905 passing yards, eight touchdowns, and nine interceptions to go along with 60 carries for 304 yards and two touchdowns in 13 games and 12 starts.
 His 304 rushing yards ranked third among quarterbacks behind Tyler Thigpen and David Garrard.

 Buffalo Bills

 2009 season

 On February 27, 2009, Fitzpatrick signed a three-year, $7.4 million contract with the Buffalo Bills.

 Fitzpatrick made his first appearance on October 18, 2009, against the New York Jets when starter Trent Edwards went down with an injury.
 Fitzpatrick threw for 116 yards, a touchdown, and an interception and led the Bills to a 16–13 overtime victory.
-He started the following two games, resulting in a 20-9 road victory over the Carolina Panthers and a 31-10 loss to the Houston Texans.
+He started the following two games, resulting in a 20–9 road victory over the Carolina Panthers and a 31–10 loss to the Houston Texans.

 On November 18, 2009, Fitzpatrick was named the starter by interim head coach Perry Fewell who took over the coaching duties after former head coach Dick Jauron was fired.
-Fitzpatrick went 3–3 as a starter under Fewell, throwing for 1,060 yards, seven touchdowns, and six interceptions and 1,060 yards.
-Overall, Fitzpatrick went 5–4 in games where he had a majority of the playing time for a team that finished with a 6–10 record.
-During a Week 11 18-15 road loss to the Jacksonville Jaguars, Fitzpatrick threw a 98-yard touchdown pass to Terrell Owens, the longest touchdown reception and pass for both Owens and Fitzpatrick, also setting the team record for the longest touchdown pass.
+Fitzpatrick went 3–3 as a starter under Fewell, throwing for 1,060 yards, seven touchdowns, and six interceptions.
+Fitzpatrick went 5–4 in games where he had a majority of the playing time for a team that finished with a 6–10 record.
+During a Week 11 18–15 road loss to the Jacksonville Jaguars, Fitzpatrick threw a 98-yard touchdown pass to Terrell Owens, the longest touchdown reception and pass for both Owens and Fitzpatrick, also setting the team record for the longest touchdown pass.

-Fitzpatrick finished the 2009 season with 1,422 passing yards, nine touchdowns, and 10 interceptions to go along with 31 carries for 141 yards and a touchdown in 10 games and eight starts.
+Fitzpatrick finished the 2009 season with 1,422 passing yards, nine touchdowns, 10 interceptions, and rushed for 141 yards and a touchdown on 31 carries in 10 games and eight starts.